 Don’t forget to include your recruiter during your celebration.

-The best way you can do this it to give them valuable feedback, the kind that strengthens and expands their business.
+The best way you can do this is to give them valuable feedback that strengthens and expands their business.

 You see, you have a unique opportunity that your recruiter never gets: to attend and ace a live interview.
-For all their inputs, recruiters for jobs miss a portion of that live-experience.
-Here’s where you can give them more than a sneak-peak from your learning.
-In fact, you should do this even if the interview is not successful.
+For all their inputs, job recruiters miss a portion of that live experience.
+Here’s where you can give them more than a sneak peek at your learning.
+You should do this even if the interview is not successful.